DS-100/DS-100.github.io/syllabus.md

 {% include syllabus_entry dates=dates %}
-#### Pandas
+#### Pandas DataFrames
-In this tools oriented lecture we develop regular expressions and learn some of the more advanced software tools and concepts that will be used throughout the class.
+In this tools oriented lecture we will introduce Pandas, dataframe manipulation, and some of the basic vectorization philosophy of scalable data processing.
 {% include syllabus_entry end=true %}